sizief/parvazhub/README.md

 - add photos of the airplane by passengers | 7 | 5 = 1.4
 - community for reviewers | 4 | 6 = 0.7
 - remove allow origin for all in api | 0 | 1 = 0
+- move codes from flight and flight price to collections

 ## Copyright
 Do whatever you want.
 Just don't harm people.